Travelling in retirement

 How much does it cost?

 That depends on how long you want to travel for, where you want to go, and whether you’re prepared to travel on a budget or want to travel in style.
 You can buy a round the world ticket from about £1,000 stopping in five cities – but you could spend thousands more if, for instance, you wanted to travel business or first class.
-Cruises are also another fantastic way of seeing many countries, and you can get cruises offering 100+ nights at sea for around £10,000 per person.
+Cruises are also another fantastic way of seeing many countries, and you can get cruises offering 100+ nights at sea from around £7,500 per person.

 How do I finance my trip of a lifetime?